We The #1 Most Common Question About Moss Walls

-Many are looking to replicate the still, peacefulness of lush woodlands in our indoor spaces where we all spend the majority of our time.
-The big question is “How?”
+“Is moss alive” is the most common question we get from our clients looking for moss walls.
+Many of our clients are looking to replicate the still, peacefulness of lush woodlands in our indoor spaces where we all spend the majority of our time.
+The big question is “How do we bring living moss indoors?”
 One increasingly popular but still widely unknown approach is Moss Walls.
-Having worked with moss for over 8 years, we are here to share what we have learned about moss walls, both live and preserved.
+Having worked with moss walls for over 8 years, we are here to share what we have learned about both live and preserved moss walls.

-Let’s start with an important fact: moss is not actually a plant, it is a species called bryophytes, which is a fancy way of saying they have no root system.
+So, moss is not a plant.
+It is a species called bryophytes, which is a fancy way of saying they have no root system.
 Moss gets its needed moisture and nutrients directly from the air, and you can begin to understand why moss thrives in specific places around the world.

 Although beautiful, the humidity or moisture necessary for moss to live and grow in is difficult to recreate indoors.